jangko/nimCEF/readme.md

 proc readMyFile(fileId: int, mode: int) =
   # help the compiler to choose between overloaded procs
-  NCBindTask(readMyFileTask, readFile(fileId, mode))
+  ncBindTask(readMyFileTask, readFile(fileId, mode))
-  discard NCPostTask(TID_IO, readMyFileTask(fileId, mode))
+  discard ncPostTask(TID_IO, readMyFileTask(fileId, mode))
 ```

 You must be very careful when you post object across threads boundary for the reason below.

 ### MULTITHREAD ISSUE
 Nim memory model and C/C++ memory model is different.
 In C/C++, object can be freely posted to another thread via CefPostTask.
-While in Nim, NCPostTask should be used carefully.
+While in Nim, ncPostTask should be used carefully.
 Every Nim thread has their own heap and GC. if you must post object across
 threads, you must create object in global heap, it means you must manually manage the object lifetime and you cannot use
 string or seq as usual(they must be manually marked by GC_ref/GC_unref).
 If you don't post object across threads boundary,
 you can call setupForeignThreadGC() before you create any object and use them as usual inside that thread only.